 - Google Scholar enables you to search for scholarly literature, including peer-reviewed papers, theses, books, preprints, abstracts and technical reports from all broad areas of research.
 GoogleScholar also enables citation searching.

-- If one of the libraries in this network has the book, you should receive it within 4 days.
+- Use Borrow Direct to request it from one of the libraries in this network.
+If available you should receive the book within 4 days.

-- If the book is not available through Borrow Direct or the item is an article, you can submit an Interlibrary Loan request to borrow it from a broader network of libraries, which takes an average of 2 weeks.
+- If the book is not available through Borrow Direct or the item is an article, you can submit an Interlibrary Loan request to borrow it from a broader network of libraries.

 If you find an item in another library that you think the Harvard Library should own, you can submit a Collections Purchase Request.